Along with East Cambridgeshire and South Cambridgeshire district councils, we have backed the creation of two new unitary councils for Cambridgeshire:

 - South Cambridgeshire District Council

-From April 2028, rather than dealing with separate county, city, and district authorities, residents will access all services - from road maintenance and bin collections to education, planning, social housing, social care, and support with benefits - through a unitary council.
+When the change is made from April 2028, rather than dealing with separate county, city, and district councils, residents will access all services from one new unitary council for their area - from road maintenance and bin collections to education, planning, social housing, social care, and support with benefits.

 Where areas have parish and town councils, these will not be affected and will continue to operate as they do now.

-New councils are expected to operate in a shadow capacity from May 2027 before full implementation in April 2028, known as ‘vesting day’.
+New councils are expected to operate in a shadow capacity from May 2027, before full implementation in April 2028, known as ‘vesting day’.